arjunkunna/regent-fft/README.md

 refer to the [Sapling guide](https://github.com/StanfordLegion/sapling-guide).)
 Be sure to install with `MAX_DIM=4` (for Make) or `-DLegion_MAX_DIM=4` (for CMake).

-Note that you will want to load the following modules instead:
+Note that on Sapling you will want to load the following modules:

 ```shell
 module load slurm mpi cmake cuda llvm